ray-project/ray/doc/source/ray-core/tasks.rst

     future = my_task.remote()
     result = ray.get(future)

-The stacktrace will show the exact line numbers and call stack where the task was created and invoked.
+The stacktrace shows the exact line numbers and call stack where the task was created and invoked.

 This feature is currently only supported for Python and C++ tasks.